Lactarius repraesentaneus: Habitat and distribution

 Like other Lactarius species, L. repraesentaneus is thought to form mycorrhizal relationships with trees.
 This is a mutually beneficial relationship where the hyphae of the fungus grow around the roots of trees, forming a sheath of tissue.
 This enables the fungus to receive moisture, protection and nutritive byproducts of the tree, and affords the tree greater access to soil nutrients.
 The fruit bodies of L. repraesentaneus are found scattered or in groups on the ground under spruce from August to September.
 The fungus is distributed in higher elevations in the northern USA and southern Canada where spruce is present.
 It has also been reported from Alaska, California, and the Rocky Mountains.
 The frequency of its appearance is described as occasional to fairly common.
 In Europe, where it is fairly rare, it is found mainly underneath sallows (Salix capraea) in forests at the foot of mountains on non-calcareous soil.
 It has been collected in Czechoslovakia, Sweden, Switzerland, the French Alps and England; overall, it is widely distributed throughout the temperate zone of the northern hemisphere.
 The fungus has also been collected under birch (B. pubescens, B. nana, and B. glandulosa) in Greenland.

+Uses

+The fruit bodies are considered poisonous and consumption will cause stomach aches, but the nature of the toxic agents has not been identified.

 Bioactive compounds

 Lactarius repraesentaneus was reported to have antibiotic activity against Staphylococcus aureus in 1947.
 The substance responsible for the antibacterial activity, determined to be heat-sensitive, was not identified.
 A number of chemicals have been isolated and identified from L. repraesentaneus that can regulate the growth of plants.
 The chemicals, in a class called sesquiterpenoids are named repraesentin A, and two related sesquiterpenes, namely repraesentins B and C. These compounds were shown to promote the radicle elongation of lettuce seedlings by 136%, 118% and 184% at 67 ppm, respectively.
-Other compounds reported in 2006 are repraesentins D, E, and F. Repraesentin E showed the strongest growth promotion activity, 164% at 3.6 µm, of the three compounds toward the radicle elongation of lettuce seedlings.
+Other compounds reported in 2006 are repraesentins D, E, and F. Repraesentin E showed the strongest growth promotion activity, 164% at 3.6 μm, of the three compounds toward the radicle elongation of lettuce seedlings.